Course Outline

 Exercises

-Exercise 1 – Converting a simple Bash script to Python
+Exercise 1 – Converting a basic Bash script to Python

-Exercise 2 – Python script with CLI arguments
+Exercise 2 – Python script utilizing CLI arguments

 Creating a Python script that: